johndoe31415/ratched/README.md

                         its binary equivalent into a file called hexdump_####.bin, where #### is an ascending number.
                         Useful for debugging of internal data structures.
+  --use-ipv6-encapsulation
+                        For writing the PCAPNG file format, usually IPv4 is emulated.
+This has the drawback that when one IPv4 endpoint serves multiple servers via the TLS Server Name Indication extension, they cannot be
+                        differentiated by their hostname.
+With this parameter, ratched wraps the packets in IPv4-in-IPv6 emulation and assigns different IPv6 addresses for different server names, thus enabling accurate name resolution.
   -l hostname:port, --listen hostname:port
                         Specify the address and port that ratched is listening on.
 Defaults to 127.0.0.1:9999.